-24.2 Part-Time Faculty Members.
-Part-time faculty members, except those in positions funded from Other Personal Services funds, are entitled to employerfunded benefits under the provisions of state law and the rules of the Department of Management Services.
-Part-time faculty members should contact the Human Resources office to determine the nature and extent of the benefits for which they are eligible.
 24.3 Retirement Credit.
 Retirement credit for faculty members who are authorized to take uncompensated or partially compensated leaves of absence shall be granted in accordance with state law and the rules of the Division of Retirement as they may exist at the time leave is granted.
 The current Florida Retirement System rules also require that to receive full retirement credit, the faculty member on uncompensated or partially compensated leave must make payment of the retirement contribution that would otherwise be made by the University, plus interest, if applicable.
 Faculty members who are to take such a leave of absence should contact the Human Resources office for complete information prior to taking the leave.